Intermap Awarded Task Orders for the U.S. Department of Defense

 Similar JANUS task orders are expected to continue through 2023

 DENVER, Jan.
-30, 2023 (GLOBE NEWSWIRE) -- Intermap Technologies (TSX: IMP; OTCQX: ITMSF) (“Intermap” or the “Company”), a global leader in 3D geospatial products and intelligence solutions, today announced it was awarded its first task orders under the U.S. Defense Department’s JANUS contract.
+30, 2023 (GLOBE NEWSWIRE) -- Intermap Technologies IMPITMSF ("Intermap" or the "Company"), a global leader in 3D geospatial products and intelligence solutions, today announced it was awarded its first task orders under the U.S. Defense Department's JANUS contract.
 It completed the first task order within 48 hours.
 Intermap provided geospatial products for a federal intelligence agency that were processed using its advanced AI/ML technology.

 Intermap uses AI/ML to produce rapid, large scale, high-precision geospatial intelligence containing hydro, objects, and advanced terrain features, including buildings.
 This is the first work Intermap has done for its partner under the JANUS contract.